Fox–Wisconsin Waterway: Lower Fox

 All of the locks along the Lower Fox have been placed on the National and State Register of Historic Places.
 Since 1983 efforts were made to save the locks from permanent closure.
 In 2001, the Army Corps of Engineers transferred ownership of the 17 locks that make up the Lower Fox River, Corps Office and property in Kaukauna, and the harbors of Stockbridge and Brothertown on Lake Winnebago to the State of Wisconsin.
 The Fox River Navigational System Authority was formed and a cost-sharing agreement was created.
 Funds from the Army Corps of Engineers, the State of Wisconsin, and private donations have combined to rehabilitate, reopen, and maintain the locks.
 While the locks on the entire Lower Fox (with the exception of Rapide Croche) have been restored and are capable of operation, some remain closed to navigation.
 The Menasha lock is closed to prevent movement of the round goby, an invasive species, into Lake Winnebago.
 An electric fish barrier is proposed to allow the lock to reopen.
-The Kaukaukana locks are closed because they are not useful for navigation until the Kaukaukana Bridge is repaired so that it can become operable.
+The Kaukauna locks are closed to navigation for 35 years until 2021 when repairs to Veterans Memorial Lift Bridge were completed by City of Kaukauna.

 Rapid Croche Lock will remain permanently sealed as a barrier to sea lampreys.
 A boat lift and transfer station have been proposed to allow navigation through the entire Lower Fox River Navigational System.
 This transfer station would include measures to cleanse the boats of aquatic invasive species when traveling upstream into the Winnebago Pool.

 There is little likelihood that commercial freight traffic will return to this reach.
 Recreational boats, and commercial tour boats, use the locks regularly.